When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Method

 \subsection{Sample-Wise Normalization}

-To align BT update sizes more directly with prediction error, we introduce into the loss function a detached per-pair weight $w_i(x,y_w,y_l)$ that scales inversely with the norm of representation distance.
+To align BT update sizes directly with prediction error, we introduce into the loss function a per-pair weight $w_i(x,y_w,y_l)$ that scales inversely with representation distance.
 In principle, this weight can be defined as